The Drawing of the Fish

 He would be very nervous about showing Tom the painting, not because it was an inaccurate portrait or that it did or did not define a very fine man.
 He was afraid that Tom would recognise that ‘strangeness’ again which so alarmed him when Daniel was a boy.
 He was even more afraid that the painting had stepped into the realms of ‘spirituality’ and that Tom would say, with a hint of triumphalism in his voice. ’’So, yer did find God efter oah?
 Eh?’’

 Daniel still had lots of technical work to do on the painting, but he was already planning to go on his own to Lowca for a quick visit after the Rugby game on the Saturday.
-Rachel had orchestra practise on Saturday morning and her Grade 8 violin test was coming up.
+Rachel had orchestra practice on Saturday morning and her Grade 8 violin test was coming up.
 Sandra’s headship was all-consuming, of her time and of her spirit.
 Taking the picture to his dad was a personal thing and full of risks.
 He didn’t want Sandra and Rachel involved in the emotional minefield that was his mam, his dad and his own self.
 He knew that the painting would drag up forty odd years of intimate family discordance, not because it was a bad painting, but because it was so fiercely good.
-It would remind Tom and Adeline of so much pain.
+It would remind Tom and Emily of so much pain.
 But getting the painting to his dad was still the most urgent thing in Daniel’s life.

 The phone call at eight o’ clock on Saturday morning was still a surprise.

 It might have been on the following Friday night or the Saturday night that Tom was watching the television from his chair by the side of the fireplace.
 Daniel got out a sheet of writing paper and a black biro to draw him.